 - Team Dad: For all of SG-1, but especially for Vala once she's accepted on the team.

-Another character from the movie, in which he was played by John Diehl.
+Another character from the movie.
 Part of the first mission to Abydos, serving as Jack O'Neill's second-in-command.
 A year later, he was assigned to lead his own SG unit, only to be infected by a Goa'uld symbiote during his unit's first mission.
 Didn't survive long after that, but alternate versions of the character appeared in later episodes.